rasmushansen/sovereign-university-data-test/courses/ln201/en.md

 ![cover](assets/chapitre4/1.JPG)

-Now let's analyze what really happens behind the scenes when transferring funds from one side to the other of a channel on the Lightning Network, with the notion of commitment transaction.
+Now let's analyze what really happens behind the scenes when transferring funds from one side to the other of a channel on Lightning Network, with the notion of commitment transaction.
 The on-chain withdrawal/closure transaction represents the state of the channel, guaranteeing who owns the funds after each transfer.
 So after a Lightning Network transfer, there is an update of this transaction/contract not executed between the two peers, Alice and Bob, who create the same transaction with the current channel state in case of closure:

 - Alice opens a channel with Bob with 130,000 SAT on her side.
 The withdrawal transaction accepted by both in case of closure states that 130,000 SAT will go to Alice at closure, and Bob agrees because it's fair.